-As indicated earlier, a lack of zero emission vehicle fueling infrastructure remains one of the largest barriers to meeting California's clean transportation goals.
-An immediate focus and sustained investment in zero-emission infrastructure are needed to ease the transition of California's vehicle fleet to zero-emission and to ensure equitable access for all Californians.
+As indicated, a lack of ZEV fueling infrastructure remains one of the largest barriers to meeting California's clean transportation goals.
+An immediate focus and sustained investment in zeroemission infrastructure are needed to ease the transition of California's vehicle fleet to zeroemission and ensure equitable access for all Californians.
 Sufficient, ubiquitous infrastructure and access to convenient and reliable zero-emission charging and fueling will be necessary to provide California drivers and businesses the confidence to adopt zero-emission vehicles for their transportation needs.

-Investments in infrastructure beyond the current amount of funding available under the Clean Transportation Program will be necessary.
-The current funding levels are not sufficient to properly support light-duty and MD/HD at the required pace and scale.
-The proposed additional funding will allow the CEC to concurrently administer programs across vehicle segments.
-For example, for the passenger vehicle segment, the CEC could support a block grant, similar to CALeVIP, while administering programs focused specifically on rural communities and on apartments, condos, and other MUDs.
-Without additional funding, the CEC's light-duty electric infrastructure investments will cease at the end of calendar year 2023.
-The CEC will be following the progress of the proposed state budget and may have to adjust the 2021-2023 Investment Plan Update accordingly.
+Investments in infrastructure beyond previous funding amounts under the Clean Transportation Program is necessary.
+Previous Clean Transportation Program funding levels were not sufficient to properly support light-duty and medium- and heavy-duty at the required pace and scale.
+The additional funding will allow the CEC to concurrently administer programs across vehicle segments.
+For example, for the passenger vehicle segment, the CEC could support a block grant, similar to CALeVIP, while administering programs focused specifically on rural communities and on apartments, condos, and other multiunit dwellings.
+The budget will create jobs and invest in ZEV refueling infrastructure for passenger vehicles, big rigs, port equipment, transit, and school buses while supporting more domestic ZEV manufacturing.
+These investments will allow California to lead the nation and pave the way to a cleaner, more healthy transportation system.